lmluzern/BRITS/README.md

 # Description
-The source codes of RITS-I, RITS, BRITS-I, BRITS for health-care data imputation/classification
+The source codes of RITS-I, RITS, BRITS-I, BRITS for imputation/classification.

 ## Requirements
 Note that Python 2 is required, I used Python 2.7.17.
 I had to install several packages first.